raythompsonwebdev/greenfootprints-api/README.md

-# js-dev-env-demo-api
-API for JS Dev Env Demo in Pluralsight course
 # greenfootprints-api
+API for Grenfootprints demo based on api from Pluralsight JS Demo App course by Cory House

+# to run type
+npm install